-Upcoming publication, 2016: The Art of the Wasted Day (under contract with Viking Penguin)
+The Art of the Wasted Day forthcoming in April 2018 from Viking Penguin

 With her now classic books, A Romantic Education, Virgin Time and Blue Arabesque, Patricia Hampl has helped define what Booklist has called “the memoir of discovery.”
 In addition to her own books, Hampl made contributions as an editor and contributor to works defining and extending the understanding of autobiographical including the just released We Shall Bear Witness: Life Narratives and Human Rights.